-The original lintel over the school doorway – 1587.
-“Ingredere Ut Proficias: Enter so that you may make progress.”
+St Bees School, the lintel over the original school entrance – “Ingredere Ut Proficias: Enter so that you may make progress.”

 St Bees has over 400 years of noble heritage as one of England’s oldest schools — and the new St Bees draws its traditions from these deep roots.
-Situated on the fringe of the stunning Lake District UNESCO World Heritage Site, St Bees offers unrivalled education and boarding for ages 11-18.
-And with this unique setting and background, here at St Bees, we have our educational eyes firmly fixed on future horizons.
+St Bees offers education and boarding for ages 11-18.
+With this unique setting and background, we have our educational eyes firmly fixed on future horizons.

 Click on image to read more